-If you can pull it off, we advise that you try adjusting to another sleep position (check out this blog post: “Learn to Sleep on Your Back”).
+If you can pull it off, we advise that you try adjusting to another sleep position.
 If you’re happy on your stomach, squeeze our tips into your sleep routine to maximize the rest you’re getting.

 Got some good ideas of your own?
 Let us know in the comments below!